Margaret Cameron (writer): Literature

 Mr. Lewis’ business took him often into Latin America, and sometimes Mrs. Lewis accompanied him.
 A circuit of South America in 1908, resulted in The Involuntary Chaperon (1909), written in the form of letters.
-Several visits to Mexico, between 1905 and 1909, gave her material for The Pretender Person (1911), whihch was illustrated with photographs.
+Several visits to Mexico, between 1905 and 1909, gave her material for The Pretender Person (1911), which was illustrated with photographs.
 Two or three trips to Europe, including on in 1906, and many across the U.S. did not appear in her fiction.
 The Golden Rule Dollivers (1913) is the story of new owners of automobiles.

 Not driven to work by financial pressure, her writing was an avocation, but she published occasional books and frequent short stories until 1912, including Tangles (1912), a collection of short stories.
 In that same year, though, the Mexican Revolution brought keen business anxieties to her husband.
 This, followed by the World War, created a hiatus in Mrs. Lewis’ writing, for she found the kind of fiction she had always written unthinkable during these crises.
 She said she did not feel humorous, and she refused to inflict upon a suffering world anything that reflected the way she did feel.

 Then, in 1918, after a long silence, came The Seven Purposes, causing readers to gasp.
 It was a book on psychic phenomena by a humorist, who disliked being called a 'spiritualist'.
-It was a clear, straight-forward report of actual occurrences, published somewhat reluctantly and only because the obligation of service, the necessity of sharing this experience with those whom it might help, outweighed with the writer any personal shrinking from possible ridicule.
+It was a clear, straightforward report of actual occurrences, published somewhat reluctantly and only because the obligation of service, the necessity of sharing this experience with those whom it might help, outweighed with the writer any personal shrinking from possible ridicule.
 The Seven Purposes was probably the work by which she was best known.
 It tells the story of the beginning of her own experiences with psychic phenomena.
 This book almost immediately was a best seller and exerted a wide influence.
 Both her publishers and her public were surprised by this departure from her accustomed writing, but no one else was as profoundly astonished as she was herself by what she had to report, for she had no tendency toward mysticism and no inclination to speculate about things unseen.